 Unrest world-premiered January in competition at the 2017 Sundance Film Festival, where it won a Special Jury Prize for editing.
 It has since screened at SxSW, CPH:DOX, HotDocs, River Run (Audience Award for Best Documentary Feature), the Nashville Film Festival (Grand Jury Award for Best Documentary Feature), and at Sheffield Doc/Fest, where it won the Wellcome Trust’s Illuminate Award for "vibrant and innovative filmmaking inspired by scientific understanding."
 Unrest also has a companion virtual reality piece, which premiered at Tribeca and won the Jury Award for best VR at Sheffield/DocFest.

 In September 2017, Unrest launched theatrically in cities across the US and UK and Australia, along with a global impact campaign, Time For Unrest, which aims to increase awareness, education, research and funding around ME.
 The campaign consists of community screenings to engage doctors, students, scientists, policymakers, and leaders in biotech & pharma around the world.
-In the US, the film will air on PBS's Independent Lens in January 2018.
+In the US, the film will aired on PBS's Independent Lens in January 2018.
 The film is now available globally on Netflix.

-Help us bring Unrest to medical schools, leading research institutions, and communities around the world, and build a global movement for change.
+Donate to #MEAction and help us bring Unrest to medical schools, leading research institutions, and communities around the world, and build a global movement for change.

 To make a tax-deductible donation